 Skin cancer screenings save lives, including mine

 I love sunny days.
-Growing up in the South, sunshine often meant being poolside or at the beach.
+Growing up in Florida, sunshine often meant being poolside or at the beach.
 I was on the swim team for a few summers.
-Marching band practice in high school and college had me outdoors for hours every day.
+Marching band practice in high school and college had me outdoors for hours daily.
 I went to tanning beds in the winter, so I’d be ready for Spring Break.
 My job as a news reporter often left me with a sunburn because I’d forget sunscreen during the daily rush.

-A skin check by a dermatologist saved me a lot of heartache and, possibly, my life.
+A routine skin check saved me a lot of heartache and possibly my life.
 The dermatologist found a small, dark mole on my left arm and removed it.
 A biopsy showed it was a melanoma in situ, stage 0.
 I was 26 years old.
-A minor surgery removed the cancer, a follow up scan of my lungs showed it hadn’t spread, and I’ve been clear ever since.
+A minor surgery removed the cancer, a follow-up scan of my lungs showed it hadn’t spread, and I’ve been clear ever since.

 There’s a 98.4% survival rate for melanoma caught early.
 That survival rate drops to 22.5% in patients whose melanoma has metastasized.